 If you have a terrible feeling for overeating, don’t worry, in Four Seasons KL is a well-equipped gym with all day trainer assistance.
 If the gym is not your thing, then you can visit a swimming pool.
 Here I was disappointed because when we were at the Nobu afternoon tea, we could see a beautiful swimming pool with a lot of greenery.

 However, that swimming pool is on the other side of the hotel and is only for residents of the apartments.
-Hotel’s swimming pool is not that exciting, though.
+The hotel’s swimming pool is not that exciting, though.
 Not much greenery here, and a bit smaller.

 In-room facilities cover everything you need and even more.
 Compliments go to a modern approach regarding the PC tablet, which replaces the traditional leather information book.
 You can read all the information, reach the concierge, order food, limousine or any service.
 All respect to Four Seasons KL for this approach.